Tips and Suggestions

 Back in the 1960’s condos were purchased primarily by people who could not afford single family dwellings.
 Putting up with noise and living in a communal type of accommodation was just part of life in a condominium.

-Almost 50 years later, people with large bank accounts are opting to live in a condo instead of a large sprawling home on a landscaped yard.
+All these years later, people with large bank accounts are opting to live in a condo instead of a large sprawling home on a landscaped yard.
 Some complexes have swimming pools or tennis courts, and some are located on golf courses or with special views.
 These have become an attractive lifestyle without home ownership maintenance.

 As condo construction increased in the ’70s and ’80s, there were cycles where condos did not keep up to the inflation of single family dwellings.
 Part of the problem was over supply, and buyers were just not ready for this change of lifestyle.
+Since then, we’ve seen a number of cycles, often differing btwn townhouse condos and apartments.
+The building boom from 2006-2008 has led to an oversupply of apartments that are still impacting prices, while townhouses have, at times, outpaced single family homes.

 What are some questions to consider if you are thinking about buying a condo for full time residence?